-In January 2017, the FASB issued ASU No. 2017-04, Intangibles - Goodwill and Other (Topic 350) to simplify the accounting for goodwill impairment.
+In January 2017, the FASB issued ASU No. 2017-04, Intangibles-Goodwill and Other (Topic 350), to simplify the accounting for goodwill impairment.
 This guidance, among other things, removes step 2 of the goodwill impairment test thus eliminating the need to determine the fair value of individual assets and liabilities of the reporting unit.
-Upon adoption of this ASU, goodwill impairment will be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
+Upon adoption of ASU No. 2017-04, goodwill impairment will be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
 This may result in more or less impairment being recognized than under current guidance.
 This update will become effective for the Company's annual and interim goodwill impairment tests beginning in the first quarter of 2020, and early adoption is permitted.
 The Company is still evaluating the impact of this standard update.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
-The update is aimed at making leasing activities more transparent and comparable, and requires substantially all leases be recognized by lessees on their balance sheet as a right-of-use asset and corresponding lease liability, including leases currently accounted for as operating leases.
+The update is aimed at making leasing activities more transparent and comparable and requires substantially all leases be recognized by lessees on their balance sheet as a right-of-use asset and corresponding lease liability, including leases currently accounted for as operating leases.
 This guidance will become effective for interim and annual reporting periods beginning with the year ending December 31, 2019.
 Early adoption is permitted.

 The Company expects that this guidance will have a material impact on the Consolidated Balance Sheets when adopted at January 1, 2019.
 However, it is not expected to have a material impact on the Consolidated Statements of Operations.
-In July 2018, the FASB issued A SU No. 2018-11, Leases (Topic 842): Targeted Improvements, to provide a new transition method.
+In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, to provide a new transition method.
 Under this method, an entity initially applies the new leases standard at the adoption date and recognizes a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 The Company expects to use this method.
 The Company continues to assess optional practical expedients available and expects to elect certain of those currently available.
-From initial evaluation, the Company believes the most significant impacts will relate to operating leases of office space and data centers.
-The Company is implementing new business processes and controls around the review of lease agreements and expects to have calculated the modified retrospective impact to our Consolidated Financial Statements during fiscal 2018.
+The Company is still evaluating the impact of ASU No 2016-02, but the Company believes the most significant impact will relate to operating leases of office space.
+The Company is implementing new business processes and controls around the review of lease agreements, including processes to track information relevant to new disclosures.
+The Company is in the process of analyzing its lease portfolio, calculating the modified retrospective impact to its Consolidated Financial Statements, and updating its accounting policies to comply with Topic 842, which is expected to be completed during fiscal 2018.